-This recipe calls for Chinese broccoli (Gai Lan), which has a unique bittersweet flavor that combines nicely with oyster sauce.
-If it's not available, don't worry -- the recipe also works well with regular broccoli or Chinese greens such as bok choy.
+The broccoli with oyster sauce recipe features Chinese broccoli (gai lan).
+It has a unique bittersweet flavor that combines nicely with the oyster sauce.
+If it's not available, regular broccoli or Chinese greens such as bok choy will work as well

 03 of 10

 Cantonese spareribs are world famous.
 In this recipe, the ribs are marinated in a sweet and spicy combination of honey, hoisin sauce, oyster sauce, soy sauce, and crushed garlic.
 They're then glazed with honey during baking to create unbelievably moist and flavorful ribs.

 Beef with tomato is a favorite home-cooked dish in the Cantonese region.
 In it, the tomato is cooked with a beef cut like sirloin or round steaks that have been marinated in oyster sauce.
 A bit of sugar helps balance the slightly acidic taste of the tomatoes and the stir-fry medley is completed with celery, onions, ginger, and cloves.Continue to 5 of 10 below.

 05 of 10

 Enjoy the perfect combination of beef and sweet bell peppers cooked in a savory black bean sauce.
 Like many of the other recipes, you'll also add garlic and ginger and create a marinade with a few simple ingredients.
 This one's perfect as a main dish or part of a multi-course meal.

 Salt and pepper shrimp makes an excellent appetizer or main course.
 The deep-fried shrimp shells turn a wonderful orange color, and have a crunchy texture, while the spicy seasoning adds extra flavor.
 Leaving the shells on protects the shrimp meat so it tastes very tender and comes out delectable.